 Stainless Steel Sink

 As durable as they are, they require regular cleaning to maintain their good looks.
 You will quickly display water spots and scrape, particularly when using abrasive materials or cleaners.
 They are hard to stain, but can lose their luster if not wiped dry regularly.
-Given the maintenance needed to make these sinks look nice, they remain among the most common options and consistent with almost every kitchen style.
+Given the maintenance needed to make these sinks look nice They remain among the most common options and consistent with almost every kitchen style.

 Cast Iron Sinks

 From the beginning, and for good cause, cast-iron sinks were a standard.
 They also have an elegant, shiny finish and are available in several colors.
 Porcelain enamel needs thorough handling and washing to prevent rubbing, etching and staining issues.
 Abrasive cleaning methods will scrape the surface, and powerful acids will etch it, contributing to discoloration.
-A porcelain enamel coating may also be chipped, allowing the iron to rust beneath.
+A porcelain enamel coating may also chip, allowing the iron to rust beneath.
 It is of special concern for bulky cookware and less-than-conscious family members inclined to dump items into the bath.
-However, if you handle them correctly, these are definitely the finest, toughest sinks you can buy-and they are always priced that way.
+However, if you handle them correctly These are definitely the finest, toughest sinks you can buy-and they are always priced that way.
 A cast iron sink is a buy you certainly would not regret.

 As these sinks are so solid and durable, they can be extremely heavy and larger sinks will be heavier of course.
 You might need to repair the cabinetry before installing these.